Dealing With Mom Guilt (and how to get rid of it once and for all)

 Perfection isn’t attainable, so we have to be ready when mom guilt rears its ugly head.

 We don’t have to lower our standards, we just need to communicate them better.
-Being intentional is so important here.
+Intentional Motherhood is so important here.

 - Start asking God to let Him see you the way He does, and then actually look for Him to answer.
 He never once asks us to have it all together.
 In fact, we’re called (in Proverbs 3:5-6) to acknowledge Him in all of our ways and He will direct our paths.